Anxiety and other similar problems are rife in the 21st-century, but for many people the issues are episodic or caused by an obvious external factor.

 Anxiety can really be considered to be part of your autistic DNA…

 However if you are on the autistic spectrum, for many individuals, anxiety can really be considered to be part of your autistic DNA.
 There is very little in the way of hard and fast stats and figures to indicate anxiety levels among autists.
 (The National Autistic Society states that autistic children and young people can experience a high ‘base level’ of anxiety every day.
 ‘Autistica’ advises that anxiety is ‘common’ in autists.)

 Spectrum News reported that the reason we see ‘classic things’ like social phobia and generalised anxiety [in autists] is because people on the autistic spectrum have unique, distinct ways of perceiving the world.
 They reported in 2017 that Psychologist Connor Kerns, assistant professor at the A.J.
-Drexel Autism Institute in Philadelphia, USA, is working with others on new ways to measure both ordinary and unusual forms of anxiety in people with autism.
+Drexel Autism Institute in Philadelphia, USA, is working with others on new ways to measure both ordinary and unusual forms of anxiety in autistic people.
 There are links to hers and others’ studies on anxiety and autism HERE.

 Is a degree of anxiety an inbuilt factor for someone who is autistic?

 But through this author‘s communication with other autistic individuals, and from collating information, it seems that a substantial degree of anxiety is an inbuilt factor with autism.

 Many autists would for example describe their anxiety (on a scale of 1-10) at being at five, just as a baseline.
 Just getting through the day with all of the run-of-the-mill, usual challenges can be very stressful for autists; it is as if our neutral state is to have a certain level of anxiety.

 If you know about autism, then the reasons for anxiety are obvious